Site icon DataFlair

 3 Object clone() This method clones the Date object that calls it.

 4 int compareTo(Date date) This method is used to compare the called object’s date to the date passed through the parameter.
 It returns 0 if the dates are equal.
-It returns a negative value if the object’s date is earlier and positive value if the object’s date is later.
+It returns a negative value if the object’s date is earlier and a positive value if the object’s date is later.

-5 int compareTo(Object obj) This method works in the same way as the compareTo(Date date) method if the Object obj is an object of Date class, else it throws an exception(ClassCastException).
+5 int compareTo(Object obj) This method works in the same way as the compareTo(Date date) method if the Object obj is an object of the Date class, else it throws an exception(ClassCastException).

 7 long getTime() This method returns the number of milliseconds that have passed since January 1, 1970.